OUIsolutions/CWebStudioFirmware/README.md

-## Developing Dynamic Libraries
+## Developing Dynamic Bins

-To create a dynamic library compatible with this server, you must implement a callback function with the following signature:
+To create a dynamic library bin compatible with this server, you must implement a callback function with the following signature:
 ```c
 CwebHttpResponse *request_handler(CwebHttpRequest *request, int argc, char *argv[]);
 ```